AndersDeath/diary2/000-current.md

 # 13 December - Wednesday - Berlin - 449 day of immigration

 The office day was today.
 I was alone in the huge open space room.
 At the same time I had a lot of meetings.
 In general the day was nice.
 I visited burgeramt one more time and ordered a certificate of good attendance.
 It will be sent in to me soon and I expect to get it in two weeks.
 Also I filled another statement for one of real estate agency for getting an view of apartments.
-Also we are expecting to view another
+Also we are expecting to view another place near the city center.